 In time, gravity, sun exposure, and the stresses of daily life take their toll on our faces and necks.
 Deep creases appear beside the mouth, the jawline slackens and jowls appear, and the neck develops loose folds and fat deposits, losing its youthfulness.
 Even the underlying muscle weakens.
-As Dr. Bershof explains, a 5280 Top Doctor Facelifts, this surgery can counteract these signs of aging by tightening skin & muscle, removing fat, and trimming excess skin, giving your face a fresher, youthful look.
+As Dr. Bershof explains, as an experienced Denver plastic surgeon, this surgery can counteract these signs of aging by tightening skin & muscle, removing fat, and trimming excess skin, giving your face a fresher, youthful look.
 After surgery, some patients look 10-15 years younger.

 What is a Facelift?

 A facelift, technically known as a rhytidectomy (literally, "removal of wrinkles"), rejuvenates the mid- to lower face as well as the neck.
 Facelift surgery is most effective for patients who want to correct:

 - Midface sagging

 - Deep creases from the nose and mouth (nasolabial folds)

 - Jowls due to loss of muscle tone and skin integrity (marionette lines)

 - Sagging areas of the cheek (jowls) with loss of jawline definition

 - Loose skin and fat under the chin, in the upper neck, and along the jawline